disheng222/LogAider/README.md

 > *[diffIDDelayThreshold(sec)]* specifies the delay threshold for the messages with different message IDs.
 > *[parameter seting file]* specifies the weights of the different attributes.
 Please see our CCGrid17 paper for understanding the weights in details.

+> output: We have put the example output files in the sub-fold: similarity-based-filter.
+Please read the README.txt in that folder to understand the results.

 ### <a id="3.7"/>7.
 Analyze Spatial-correlation</a>

 #### <a id="3.7.1"/>**ChiSquared Sygnificance Test**</a>